2026/27 AMCAS Application Guide (With Screenshots)

 Standardized Tests is the final section.
 Congratulations on making it this far!

-If you have already taken the MCAT, your scores are automatically released to AMCAS and will be visible here.
 If you haven’t taken the MCAT yet, or if you plan to retake it and have a test date scheduled, you can indicate that here and your latest test score will be updated when released.

+Below the AAMC PREview details, you can add details from other situational judgment tests (like Casper).
 This is also where you have the opportunity to enter any additional standardized test scores, such as GRE, LSAT, or GMAT.

 When you’re ready, click “Submit Application.”

-From here, you will complete the following to officially submit your application:
+You must complete the following to officially submit your application:

 • Certification